SaferHavant > Policing and Crime

 You can find general information and statistics about crime rates, health, education and jobs in your local area through the Office for National Statistics.
 Simply follow the link below and type in your postcode to learn more about your neighbourhood.

-Anti Social Behaviour (ASB) Case Reviews give victims and communities the right to request a review of their case and bring agencies together to take a joined up, problem solving approach to find a resolution.
+Anti Social Behaviour Case Reviews (formerly Community Triggers) give victims and communities the right to request a review of their case and bring agencies together to take a joined up, problem solving approach to find a resolution.

 The ASB Case Review exists to review previous actions and make recommendations through an action plan if appropriate.
 It does not replace the need to report incidents when they happen.